Setting up a leagues:

 - a season, e.g. 2016 which must be active.

 - Rate of play and rating list used.

 - Times Teams play - this is the number of times the teams play each other in a season and is used when generating fixtures.

-- Total grading limit.
+- Grade limit.
 Leave at zero for an open event.
 The behaviour of this field depends on the grade option setting at organisation level.